Osteopathic Treatment Techniques

 Soft Tissue Manipulation

-Visceral manipulation (aka visceral massage) is a hands-on therapy that focuses on your organs.
+Visceral manipulation (aka visceral osteopathy) is a hands-on technique that focuses on your organs.
 The main area of focus is typically your abdomen.
 The goal is to relieve tension, improve connective tissue mobility, and encourage better digestive function.

-The treatment of the autonomic nervous system (ANS) is an important sequence of the treatment procedures as it is involved in the regulation of the homoeostasis of the body functions, (e.g. cardiovascular system, blood pressure, temperature) Imbalances between the sympathetic and parasympathetic over a longer period of time can lead to various symptoms in the body.
-The nervous system has an influence on the cardiovascular, visceral, bronchial, and glandular tissues of the body, and osteopathic treatment aims to improve symptoms of malfunction in these tissues by treating the root neurological causes.
+The nervous system has an influence on the cardiovascular, visceral, bronchial, and glandular tissues of the body, and osteopathic treatment techniques aim to improve symptoms of malfunction in these tissues by treating the root neurological causes.
+The treatment of the autonomic nervous system (ANS) is an important focus of osteopathy treatment as it is involved in the regulation of the homoeostasis of the body functions, (e.g. cardiovascular system, blood pressure, temperature) Imbalances between the sympathetic and parasympathetic over a longer period of time can lead to various symptoms in the body.

 Cranial Sacral Osteopathy